noteflakes-music/lyp/README.md

 [![Build Status](https://travis-ci.org/ciconia/lyp.svg?branch=master)](https://travis-ci.org/ciconia/lyp)

-# lyp - the lilypond package manager
+# lyp - a package manager for lilypond

 lyp is a tool to install and manage packages for lilypond, and install versions of lilypond.